The password, a basic element of IT security, authenticates and grants access to a resource or staff service.

 The user name and password solution is the most widely used.
-This common solution bases authentication on a combination of user name provided by the administrator and a password that the end user will create.
+This common solution bases authentication on a combination of user names provided by the administrator and a password that the end-user will create.
 It is important to note that this solution has various recurrent vulnerabilities:

-When creating a password, some quality criteria should be respected in order to prevent specialised software from being able to guess it in a short amount of time.
+When creating a password, some quality criteria should be respected to prevent specialised software from being able to guess it in a short amount of time.

 During the installation of software such as operating systems, accounts are created by default.
 These accounts use a password known to all experts.
-These accounts are obviously the first to be targeted by ill-intentioned people.
-It is therefore necessary to protect this account with a reliable password.
+These accounts are the first to be targeted by ill-intentioned people.
+It is, therefore, necessary to protect this account with a reliable password.

 A password is a confidential element used to identify the user of an account.
 It falls under the same logic as a PIN code used to withdraw money from ATMs.
 Unfortunately, it is all too common to see passwords displayed on screens or known by multiple people.

 Passwords must be saved in the form of the result of an irreversible function, such as the hash function.
-It is equally important to ensure that a strong hash system is used, in addition to other measures, such as the addition of a salt and stretching
+It is equally important to ensure that a strong hash system is used, in addition to other measures, such as the addition of salt and stretching.

-Some software, such as the browser, that uses passwords offers users the option of saving their password so they no longer have to enter it every time.
+Some software, such as the browser, offers users the option of saving their passwords, so they no longer have to enter it every time.
 Despite the practicalities of this, it is inadvisable for obvious reasons.

 Vulnerabilities in software may allow newcomers to access the system without a password.
-It is therefore important to keep all software updated and to carry out penetration tests on software developed within the organisation.
+It is important to keep all software updated and carry out penetration tests on software developed within the organisation.